dialpad/dialtone/packages/dialtone-vue2/.github/CONTRIBUTING.md

 Dialtone is a design system by Dialpad comprised of CSS components, Vue components, utility classes, visual assets, documentation.
 Dialtone Vue is the Vue component portion of Dialtone and is distributed as a separate package.
-It is recommended that you are familiar with [Dialtone](https://github.com/dialpad/dialtone/tree/staging) as well as it's [contribution guide](https://github.com/dialpad/dialtone/blob/staging/.github/CONTRIBUTING.md) before you contribute to Dialtone Vue.
+It is recommended that you are familiar with the [Dialtone CSS](https://github.com/dialpad/dialtone/tree/staging/packages/dialtone) package. as well as it's [contribution guide](../../dialtone/.github/CONTRIBUTING.md) before you contribute to Dialtone Vue.

 Dialtone is a peer dependency of Dialtone Vue.